thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 *Continuation of the example "[Simple alarm condition: temperature monitoring](#example-1-simple-alarm-condition-temperature-monitoring)".*

 **Goal:**
-Update the **High temperature** rule by adding the ability to enable or disable the alarm using a server attribute at the device level.
+Update the **High Temperature** rule by adding the ability to enable or disable the alarm using a server attribute at the device level.

 In this example, the alarm should trigger **only when both conditions are true**:
 1. <span class="code-light">temperatureAlarmFlag == true</span>